-A method of recording transactions based on when the exchange of ownership of the goods, services or financial asset occurs (see also cash basis).
-For example, Value Added Tax (VAT) accrues when the expenditure to which it relates takes place, but HM Revenue and Customs receives the cash some time later.
-The difference between accruals and cash results in an asset and liability in the financial accounts, shown as amounts receivable or payable (F.7).
+A method of recording transactions to relate them to the period when the exchange of ownership of the goods, services or financial asset applies (see also cash basis).
+For example, Value Added Tax accrues when the expenditure to which it relates takes place, but HM Revenue and Customs receives the cash some time later.
+The difference between accruals and cash results in the creation of an asset and liability in the financial accounts, shown as amounts receivable or payable (F.7).

 Actual final consumption

-The value of goods consumed, but not necessarily purchased, by a sector (see also final consumption expenditure, intermediate consumption).
+The value of goods consumed by a sector but not necessarily purchased by that sector (see also final consumption expenditure, intermediate consumption).

 Advance and progress payments